 my soul can reach.

-After Elizabeth contracted a lung condition similar to consumption (tuberculosis), the couple moved to Italy for the sunny climate.
+After Barrett Browning contracted a lung condition similar to consumption (tuberculosis), the couple moved to Italy for the sunny climate.
 Her health improved for some time, allowing her to her literary output to flourish; her reputation grew, along with her husband’s.
-Elizabeth Barrett Browning enjoyed much popular and critical success in her life, which continued for some time after her death at age 55.
+Elizabeth Barrett Browning enjoyed much popular and critical success in her life, which continued for some time after her death in 1861, at age 55.
 Her work’s popularity declined over much of the twentieth century, until interest it was revived by new biographies and scholarly editions of her works.

 - Aurora Leigh